AlmaCookBook/AlmaCookBook.github.io/docs/conda/basics.md

 It is best practice, when we create a new environment, to define the version of our programming language we want to use.
 This is much easier to setup now than change later.

-To create a new environment, we should run the command
+To create a new environment, run the command

 - **Python**